dawranliou/dawranliou.com/content/about.md

 Injection, the software development process, writing documentation, etc.  It was an excellent job for a college new grad as I grew a lot as a junior developer during my time there.
 I also started getting quite involved in software communities like Python and JavaScript outside of work.
-When I began to prefer the Functional Programming style more, it became apparent that neither languages was good enough for me.
+However, it became apparent that neither language was good enough for me when I began to prefer the Functional Programming style more.
 Then I found my current favorite language, Clojure.[^1]

 After five and a half years, I left KLA and joined [Kira Systems] to work on Clojure and [ClojureScript] full time.
 (Finally, the dream came true!)
 At